jhpyle/docassemble/_docs/functions.md

 it to a variable `logo`, which is a [`DAFile`] object.

 {% include side-by-side.html demo="save-url-to-file" %}

+## <a name="run_python_module"></a>run_python_module()

+The `run_python_module()` runs a [Python module] as though it were being run from the command line, and returns the output of the command (standard output as well as standard error) along with the return code from running the command.

+The first argument, which is required, is the name of the module.
+This can be expressed in a few ways.
+If it is the name of a file ending in .py, it is assumed to be a module in the same package as the interview file.
+Or, if you are using the [Playground], it is assumed to be a file in the [Modules folder].
+The module file is executed as you would execute a module file by using `python modulename.py` from the command line.
+If the first argument is the name of a module, that module will be run, much as you would execute a module by using `python -m modulename` from the command line.

+The function returns a tuple of two variables: the output of the command (text) and the return value (an integer).
+If the command was successful, the return value will be zero.

+The following three example interviews refer to a very simple [Python module] file, [`hello.py`].
+The contents of this file are:

+{% highlight python %}
+print "Hello, world!"
+{% endhighlight %}

+The interviews and the [`hello.py`] module are all in the [`docassemble.demo`] package.

+The first example refers to the .py file:

+{% include demo-side-by-side.html demo="run-python-module" %}

+The second example refers to the same [Python module], but by its full module name:

+{% include demo-side-by-side.html demo="run-python-module-2" %}

+The third example refers to the same [Python module], but using a [relative module name] instead of a full module name:

+{% include demo-side-by-side.html demo="run-python-module-3" %}

+Note that the first example and the third example only work because the interviews and the module are in the same package.

+When calling `run_python_module()`, you can also include an optional second argument, which must be a list of command line arguments to be passed to the module.

+The following example demonstrates how you can use `run_python_module()` to run unit tests using the standard [`unittest` framework].
+The interview, the [`tests.py`] file it refers to, and the [`my_name_suffix`] module that is being tested in [`tests.py`], are all in [`docassemble.demo`] package.

+The command line argument `-v` results in "verbose" output.

+{% include demo-side-by-side.html demo="run-python-module-tests" %}

+The [`indent()`] function is used here because it indents each line in the output by four spaces.
+In [Markdown], this causes the text to be displayed in a monospace font.

 # <a name="sms"></a>Functions for working with SMS messages